denicecarver/WikiTestSelenium/README.md

 			i.
 How to manually run automation (a first test run) ii.
 How to review reports on a test run iii.
 How to auto-start a test run
-	2. Design a tool for running tests in batchs or individually
+	2. Design a tool for running tests in batches or individually
 	3. Consider a browser-based UI
 	4. Develop a Utility class for maintenance tasks such as:
 		a.
 Building tables